Closed G$_2$-structures with a transitive reductive group of automorphisms: Proof of the Main Theorem

 so that $\phi$ has no component along $\gamma_2$.
 A similar argument shows that $\phi$ has no component along $\gamma_1$.
 This implies that $\phi$ cannot be definite, and the case $\gg^c = \gsl(4,\mathbb C)$ can be ruled out.

-We are left with the cases $\gg^c = \gsl(3,\mathbb C),\ \so(5,\mathbb C)$, with corresponding possible pairs $(\gg,\gh)$ given in Table \ref{Table1}.
+We are then left with the cases $\gg^c = \gsl(3,\mathbb C),\ \so(5,\mathbb C)$.
+The possible pairs $(\gg,\gh)$ corresponding to these Lie algebras are given in Table \ref{Table1}, where it is also specified how $\gh$ sits inside the maximal compactly embedded subalgebra of $\gg$ up to conjugation.
 We discuss each possibility separately.
 As we will see, in all cases there are no invariant 3-forms that are both closed and definite.